Veselinnnnnn/TaskBoard/README.md

 # TaskBoard

-## Description

-!IMPORTANT!
+## !IMPORTANT!
 The project is in its initial stage.
 In the near future i'll be adding new features and upgrading the old one to be more optimal.

+## Description

 **TaskBoard** A task board is considered to be one of the most successful tools for teamwork.
 Whether it's for work, a side project or even the next family vacation, we helps your team stay organized.We've got the flexibility and featuresto fit any team's style.